 THE PRODUCT:

 Furnaces are the most common type of home heating equipment in the United States.
-Furnaces burn natural gas, propane, or oil for heat and use a fan to distribute the heat through a duct system.
+Furnaces use electricity, or burn natural gas, propane, or oil for heat and use a fan to distribute the heat through a duct system.
 They are often installed in conjunction with a central air conditioner, using the same air distribution system.
 Non-weatherized gas furnaces, which are installed in basements, utility rooms or other indoor spaces, are by far the most common type.
 Weatherized furnaces for outdoor installation, such as on rooftops, are sometimes used in warmer climates.
-Furnace efficiency is measured in annual fuel utilization efficiency (AFUE).
-Furnaces with 90% or greater AFUE are known as "condensing" products because they use technology that condenses water out of flue gases to recoup heat to warm the home that would otherwise be vented up the chimney.
+Furnaces with 90% or greater annual fuel utilization efficiency (AFUE) are known as "condensing" products because they use technology that condenses water out of flue gases to recoup heat to warm the home that would otherwise be vented up the chimney.
 The maximum efficiency for non-condensing non-weatherized gas furnaces is 80%.

 THE STANDARD:

-The revised standards for non-weatherized oil –fired furnaces went into effect in 2013 and those for weatherized gas furnaces in 2015.
+The current standards for non-weatherized oil-fired furnaces took effect in 2013 and those for weatherized gas furnaces in 2015.
+In 2023, DOE issued a proposed determination that amended standards for these product classes would not be economically justified at this time.

 KEY FACTS: